shreya320/AI-CHATBOT/README.md

-# AI-CHATBOT 🤖
+AI Chatbot System 🤖
 Overview
-The Chatbot is a simple AI-powered assistant that interacts with users based on predefined intents.
-It processes user inputs, matches them to relevant responses, and provides meaningful replies.
-This project demonstrates basic natural language processing and machine learning concepts in a structured and user-friendly way.
+The AI Chatbot System is a simple conversational chatbot built using Python and deep learning.
+It processes user queries based on predefined intents and provides appropriate responses, making interactions more efficient and automated.

 Features
+✅ Processes and understands user input.
-Responds to user queries based on predefined intents.
+✅ Generates responses based on predefined intents.
-Uses machine learning to improve response accuracy.
-Supports various interactions like greetings, jokes, and general Q&A.
+✅ Uses a trained deep learning model for predictions.
-Simple and easy-to-understand project structure.
+✅ Simple and easy-to-use interface for testing responses.

 Project Structure
-chatbot.py – Main script to run the chatbot. training.py – Script for training the chatbot model. intents.json – JSON file defining user intents and responses. chatbot_model.h5 – Trained chatbot model. classes.pkl – Serialized file storing intent classes. words.pkl – Serialized file storing tokenized words.
+📂 chatbot.py – Handles chatbot interactions and response generation.
+📂 training.py – Trains the chatbot model using the given dataset.
+📄 intents.json – Contains predefined intents and responses.
+📄 chatbot_model.h5 – Saved trained model for generating responses.
+📄 words.pkl – Stores processed words used in training.
+📄 classes.pkl – Stores classified intent labels.

 Technologies Used
-Python – Core programming language.
+🖥 Python – Core programming language.
-TensorFlow/Keras – For training the chatbot model.
+🧠 TensorFlow/Keras – Used for training the chatbot model.
-NLTK – For natural language processing.
-JSON – To store predefined intents.
+📄 Natural Language Processing (NLP) – Helps the chatbot understand text input.